gmdelc66/primalitytest/README.md

 # primalitytest
-Test the primality of numbers ( non probabilistic test)  and now factor with BRENT_POLLLARD AND SIQS
+Test the primality of numbers ( non probabilistic test)  and now factor with BRENT_POLLARD AND SIQS

 This is a non probabilistic primality test.
 It peforms fermat's test from the bitlength of the number down to 2.
 It then uses my algorithim to determine whether a number is composed of small primes.